rspamd/rspamd/doc/fuzzy_storage.md

 ### Transport encryption

-Fuzzy hashes protocol allows to enable optional (opportunistic) or mandatory encryption based on a public keys.
+Fuzzy hashes protocol allows to enable optional (opportunistic) or mandatory encryption based on public-key cryptography.
 Encryption architecture uses cryptobox construction: <https://nacl.cr.yp.to/box.html> and it is similar to the algorithm for end-to-end encryption used in DNSCurve protocol: <https://dnscurve.org/>.

 To configure transport encryption, it is necessary to create a keypair for storage server using the command `rspamadm keypair -u`: